MarineEvoEcoLab/EecSeq/Protocol.md

 ### Anneal RNA Adapters
 Single-stranded oligos need to be annealed with their appropriate partner before ligation.
 Then the annealed adapters have to be diluted to a working strength concentration.

-1. To create Adapter SaIIa, combine Universal_SAI1_Adapter with Y-inline-SaIIa in a 1:1 ratio in working strength annealing buffer (final buffer concentration 1x) for a total annealed adapter concentration of 40uM (for example, if purchased oligos are resuspended to an initial concentration of 100uM, use 40uL Universal_SAI1_Adapter, 40ul Y-inline-SaIIa, 10ul 10x annealing buffer and 10ul nuclease-free water).
-Pair Universal_SAI1_Adapter with Y-inline-SaIIa_NO_N in the same fashion.
+1. To create Adapter SaIIa, combine Y-inline-SaIIa withY-inline-SaIIb in a 1:1 ratio in working strength annealing buffer (final buffer concentration 1x) for a total annealed adapter concentration of 40uM (for example, if purchased oligos are resuspended to an initial concentration of 100uM, use 40uL Y-inline-SaIIb, 40ul Y-inline-SaIIa, 10ul 10x annealing buffer and 10ul nuclease-free water).
+Pair Y-inline-SaIIa_NO_N with Y-inline-SaIIb_NO_N in the same fashion.
 2. In a thermocyler, incubate at 97.5°C for 2.5 minutes, and then cool at a rate of not greater than 3°C per minute until the solution reaches a temperature of 21°C. Hold at 4°C.
 3. Prepare final working strength concentrations of annealed adapters from this annealed stock (the appropriate working stock dilution for your experiment can be determined from the chart below).
 For convenience, it is possible to store the adapters at 4°C while in active use.